33 Signal Regiment (Canada): Location

-The unit is currently located at Major Edward James Gibson Holland VC Armoury at 2100 Walkley Road, Ottawa, Ontario.
+The unit is currently located at Major Edward Holland VC Armoury at 2100 Walkley Road, Ottawa, Ontario.

 History

 33 Signal Regiment began on 12 October 1922 as the 3rd Battalion, Canadian Corps of Signals.
 It was redesignated as the 3rd Divisional Signals Regiment in 1926 and was divided into signal companies for the 1st and 2nd Canadian Divisions in the Second World War.
 Following the war it became the 3rd Signal Regiment until 1970 when it was allocated to Canadian Forces Communication Command (authorized on 1 April 1965) and redesignated as 703 Communication Regiment.
 Its mandate was to provide operationally trained communications personnel and to support the Regular Force in ongoing peacetime tasks and activities.
 On 1 June 1976 the unit was renamed 763 (Ottawa) Communication Regiment.
 The newly formed 76 Communication Group took command of 763 Communication Regiment from 70 Communication Group on 1 April 1977.
 The Regiment was housed at Wallis House Armoury in Ottawa and its support services were provided by CFB Ottawa.
 In the summer of 2010 it was renamed 33 Signal Regiment following its entrance into 33 Canadian Brigade Group (CBG).

 33 Signal Regiment specializes in tactical and strategic communication, employing voice, electronic and telecommunication systems.
 Their mandate is to provide individual and collective support to Canadian Forces operations, both domestic and international.
 Many of their members have served in various UN and NATO peacekeeping missions around the world.
 This unit also provides communication support to the Army Reserve.
 Some units in the Communication Reserve also provide manning support to the Navy Transportable Tactical Command Centres.